 8. Ancient Cistern (Skyward Sword)

 I liked that the Whip was brought back in a 3D game, and its introduction in Ancient Cistern is well done and didn’t feel gimmicky.
-This dungeon is pretty mass, and its sheer size is implied by the noticeable change in the dungeon’s appearance and design as Link descends underground.
+This dungeon is pretty massive, and its sheer size is implied by the noticeable change in the dungeon’s appearance and design as Link descends underground.
 Koloktos was an extremely fun yet challenging boss to fight, and his battle theme is possibly my favorite in the entire series.

 7. Tower of the Gods (Wind Waker)